 Partnership Working Is the College engaging effectively the following external organisations?
 Regular contact is maintained with the Prevent Coordinator who provides appropriate training and briefings for staff.
-SL-SM nd BiMo 04/25 Is the college working effectively to raise concerns with local prevent organisations?
+To deliver a parental engagement programme to inform parents on how to keep their child/YP safe online DSL-SM and BiMo 04/25 Is the college working effectively to raise concerns with local prevent organisations?
 Members of the safeguarding team attend trainings and briefings to ensure that they are up to date with local, regional and national developments.
 A parental engagement programme in place to support parents in safeguarding their children.
 Online safety, Prevent and radicalisation included.